NikkaLuna/kafka-delta-streaming-pipeline/README.md

 * * * * *

 ## Workflow Orchestration

+One of the main goals here was not just to move events from Kafka to Delta, but to make the pipeline easier to monitor and reason about once it was running.

 The full pipeline is orchestrated through **Databricks Workflows** using a chained job called `full_streaming_pipeline`.